-1.1.
-Income or corporation tax prepayments for 2020 can be reduced or set at EUR 0,00
+Income or corporation tax prepayments for 2020 can basically be reduced or set at EUR 0,00

 Corona Crisis Fund - measures in the area of liquidity

 The requirements for the application are that the company is an Austrian company with significant operational activity in Austria and that there is a need for liquidity in Austria.
-In addition, there might be a restriction on the payment of dividends and bonuses to executives (max.
+In addition, there are restrictions on the payment of dividends and bonuses to executives (max.
 50% of the bonuses of the previous year).
 Furthermore, the company must of course be affected by the Corona crisis.

-For guarantees, the Corona relief fund provides federal guarantees of 80 to 100% of the credit volume from COFAG.
+For guarantees, the Corona relief fund provides federal guarantees of 80 to 100% of the credit volume from COVID-19 Finanzierungsagentur des Bundes GmbH (COFAG).
 The basic prerequisite is that healthy Austrian companies have run into liquidity bottlenecks due to COVID-19.

 Not eligible for guarantee are fisheries, aquaculture, primary production of agricultural products, coal industry, shipbuilding, steel industry, synthetic fibre industry, banks and other financing, insurance, real estate (property developers as well as renting and leasing), associations, local authorities and legal entities in which local authorities have a stake of more than 50% (directly or indirectly), as well as companies which, in relation to the project, violate the War Material Act, the Security Control Act and other Austrian legal provisions which are punishable by law.